Skip to content

 Lack of green spaces exacerbates extreme heat in Global South

-2 years ago1 year ago6 mins
+2 years ago2 years ago6 mins

 A new study has found that cities in the Global South are increasingly vulnerable to extreme heat due to a lack of green spaces.